Downlink/test/Readme.md

 ?
 Enter your security code:

 ```
-The next time you run your application, it will start automatically.
-It will use a saved user token for authentication.
+The next time you run your application, it will start automatically using a saved user token for authentication.

-However, if you leave your application running for more than 15 minutes restarting your application will require you to provide your credentials again.
+However, if you leave your application running for more than 15 minutes restarting your application will require re-authentication.

+This process will make your application immutable after 15 minutes.
+Any changes to your application code will require you to re-authenticate for security reason.

 At anytime, you can re-authenticate with full credentials using the *-r* flag when restarting your application as shown below.